thinktandem/tandem/docs/coding/drupal-8-accessibility.md

 ### 1.3 Requirements

-* 1.3.1: All elements should be self describing
+* 1.3.1: All elements should be self describing.
+(A)
-* 1.3.2: Elements should be in a meaningful sequence
+* 1.3.2: Elements should be in a meaningful sequence.
+(A)
 * 1.3.3: Instructions for elements does not solely depend on shape, size, visual location, orientation or sound.
+(A)

 ### 1.3 Solutions